-We made these 30 Minute Whipped Potatoes to go with Pork Chops and Apples with Cider Glaze– the entire family loved them.
-They are DELICIOUS, dreamy, creamy, whipped to perfection and they are the easiest version of mashed potatoes ever.
+We made these 30 Minute Whipped Potatoes and they are perfection.
+DELICIOUS, dreamy, creamy, and the easiest version of mashed potatoes ever.
 These potatoes are a true home crafted recipe from LaughingSpatula and I guarantee that you will LOVE THEM.

 How to make perfect Whipped Potatoes